lkuiucsb/Excel-to-EML/Metadata/Metadata_Readme.md

 "westboundingcoordinate": coordinate for the west-most longitude of the location in decimal degrees.

-*four coordinates could draw a rectangular area, line or single point depending on the bouding coordinates you provide
+*four coordinates could draw a rectangular area, line or single point depending on the bounding coordinates you provide

 ### ListPeople